waqarahmadm019/waqarahmadm019/README.md

 - 👋 Hi, I’m @waqarahmadm019
 - 👀 I’m interested in Data Science and Big Data topics.
-- 🌱 I’m currently learning Deep learning for drug discovery using pytorch.
+- 🌱 I’m working computational drug discovery using pytorch and pytorch geometric.
-- 💞️ I’m looking to collaborate on VAEs.
+- 💞️ Working on pyspark, structured streaming, kafka and dockers.
 - 📫 How to reach me through email waqarahmadm019@gmail.com

 <!---